-If you need to scrape Twitter followers, we’ll discuss the right way to do that using the official Twitter API V2, which will allow you to scrape the complete list of Twitter followers and following lists into several formats as CSV & Excel files.
+If you need to scrape Twitter followers from any public account, we’ll discuss the right way to do this using the official Twitter API.
+This will allow you to scrape the complete list of Twitter followers and following lists into CSV & Excel files without violating the Twitter Terms of Service or wasting time getting blocked.

 Let’s say we want to scrape all of the followers for the @YouTube Twitter handle, all 73.6 million of them at the time of this writing.
 We will refer to this as the “target” account (because we’re targeting this account to get the follower accounts of it).